Port of Prince Rupert: Facilities

 All PRPA facilities are serviced by CN Rail.

 With the completion of Phase 2, the port has a capacity of 2,000 kTEUs.
 For comparison, the Port of Vancouver handles 2,500 kTEUs of cargo.

-Pacific Port Volumes
+Pacific port volumes

 Cargo handled expressed in the number of 20-foot-equivalent units (TEUs) and million metric tonnes (MMT).
 Statistics for American ports are excluded, because of inconsistencies among various web pages.
 The major differences may be due to the inclusion of empty containers shipped.

-Funding for Container Terminal
+Funding for container terminal

 The Canadian $170 million terminal project, with a design capacity of 500,000 TEUs (20-foot equivalent units) has been funded by five partners: